See all members

 Biography

 Hugo Massé-Alarie is a physiotherapist.
 He completed his doctorate at Laval University and a postdoctoral fellowship at The University of Queensland in Australia.
 These research experiences have enabled him to develop a unique expertise in the mastery of human neurophysiology techniques of the trunk muscles such as transcranial magnetic stimulation, surface and implanted electromyography and peripheral stimulation (electrical and magnetic).
-Hugo Massé-Alarie is now a researcher at CIRRIS and assistant professor at Laval University in Quebec.
+Hugo Massé-Alarie is a researcher at CIRRIS and Associate Professor at Université Laval in Quebec.
 His research interests are divided into 3 themes related to spinal control:

 (1) the different neural networks involved;